 These are often prescribed as supportive therapy as their role in the body is to strengthen bone and cartilage.
 These include vitamin D, vitamin C, calcium, magnesium, zinc, boron, and phosphorus.
 Sometimes these may be combined with amino acids, which are the building blocks for proteins.

 Sulphur has known anti-inflammatory properties, and that may be the rationale behind arthritis patients seeking relief at hot springs.

 Methyl Sulphonyl Methane (MSM) is a source of sulphur commonly used in supplements, or in combination with the SYSADOAs.

 S-Adenosyl Methionine (SAMe) is another supplement sometimes used for its anti-inflammatory and cartilage regeneration properties.

 Supplements as the name suggest work best along with appropriate medicines for better symptomatic relief as their effects may be variable and take time to set in.

-Some of the DMARDs like Methotrexate may not be well absorbed from the Gut in certain people when given orally, thereby limiting their effectiveness.
-In such cases, they are given as regular intramuscular or intravenous once-weekly injections.
-The new class of Injectable drugs is the biologicals (etanercept, infliximab, adalimumab, and tocilizumab) for rheumatoid and other immune-mediated inflammatory arthritis.
-These act by targeting specific immune mediators and pathways.
+Biologicals are the class of injectable targeted DMARDs for rheumatoid and other immune-mediated inflammatory arthritis.
+These act by targeting specific immune mediators (like inflammatory cytokine TNF-A blockers etanercept, infliximab, adalimumab, and IL-6 blocker tocilizumab).
 They are given intravenously or through subcutaneous injections every few weeks (each having a particular frequency and regimen).
-They are reserve drugs for severe Inflammatory arthritis unresponsive to other treatments and are far more expensive than other medicines.
+They are used for severe Inflammatory arthritis unresponsive to other treatments and are far more expensive than other medicines.